 More fracking for methane leads to more gas liquids used by the petrochemical companies, the more gas liquids petrochemical companies use ,the more fracking will happen.
 What that means is our region would face the combined threats of more fracking and the petrochemical industries.

 Of course, those with vested interests are touting this as the latest great news jobs-savior for our region.
 The American Chemistry Council is touting its own report that imagines the hub attracting up to $36 billion in new chemical and plastics industry investment, and 100,000 new area jobs.
 The accuracy of the report is yet to be determined.
 The long-term viability of those jobs is another question, too.
 One wonders what kind of other jobs prospects we’d have in the region if a massive petrochemical complex further destroys our air and water.
-Would the much-touted jobs go to locals, or will any potential jobs go to out-of-state workers, as we already see in the oil and gas industry here?
+Would most of the much-touted jobs go to locals, or will many of the potential jobs go to out-of-state workers, as we already see in the oil and gas industry here?

 Haven’t we learned any lesson from what the coal industry has done, where the majority of what is produced here is exported elsewhere, and the profits made by companies from outside the region?
 Not to mention it is all a boom and bust mono-economy.